Two Kingdoms - the background to why Jesus came.

 We cannot live the Christian life without the Holy Spirit.

 The way to enter into the Christian life, by becoming a Christian, can be summarised as:

-1. Confess your sins to God.
+1. Confess your sins to God - this is called repentance.

 2. Believe in Jesus (that is, receive by faith "the rescue package" he provided for you through his death and resurrection) and call upon his name.